Search 110+ free tools… (e.g. json, vpn, password) ⌘K

 CT Log Query

-Every SSL certificate issued for a domain is publicly logged.
-We query crt.sh for all certificates ever issued for your target domain.
+Every SSL certificate issued for any subdomain is publicly logged.
+We query crt.sh — the largest public CT log aggregator — directly from your browser.

 2️⃣